-Anyone can write, and many are pretty good at it too, but true copywriting is both a skill and an art.
+Anyone can write, and many are pretty good at it too, but true copywriting is a skill, an art and absolutely critical to any direct mail campaign.
 As many people can write well, it is easy to keep the content creation in-house between the team, focusing more on what is being said rather than how it is being said.
 But, the importance of copywriting in direct mail can’t be understated, and we have examined this in more detail below.

 Emails vs direct mail